-If you have been regular and systematic in your studies, you will reach a super-saturation point when everything has been studied.
+If you are regular and systematic in your studies, you will reach a super-saturation point when everything has been studied.
 It may happen that when you reach this stage, you may go totally blank.
 This is the time you need to have more relaxation.
-Some years back, it happened to one of my students, just a couple of weeks before the final exams.
+Some years back, it happened to one of my students, just a couple of weeks befor the final exams.
 He had set a target of 90%, and became so confused as the exams were approaching.
 What i suggested to him was to spend more time in healthy relaxation, and vanish his tension.
 It did work.
 He scored 89.7%, bagging the First Rank in the State in 1993.

 As exams approach, you may tend to be irregular with your sleep, meals and relaxation.
 You may call it symptoms of exam fever.
 You may tend to neglect your regular meals.
 Don’t be a victim of it as your body needs proper nourishment to support your mental health.

 Better you sleep, better would be your mental faculties.
 I do not mean that you should over-sleep.
 That would do you harm, instead.
 Sleep just 8 hours as usual.
 Do not break the rhythm of your sleep.
 Keep to the same time in your daily time schedule.
 There are some students who develop insomnia; they do not get sound sleep.
 This can be due to the mounting pressure of the exams, especially if you are a last minute student.